Arithmetics in number systems with cubic base: Preliminaries

 where $|b+1|<a+1$, or of the polynomial

 where $|b+1|<a-1$. \end{theorem}

-We also know the distribution of cubic Pisot units according to fulfillment of properties $(PF)$ and $(F)$ \cite{Aki3,Aki2}.
-We can also describe our roots of cubic equations according to the discriminant $\Delta(P)$.
+We also know which cubic Pisot units satisfy properties $(PF)$ and $(F)$ \cite{Aki3,Aki2}, see Figure~\ref{Fig:1}.
+They can be also divided into two parts according to the discriminant $\Delta(P)$, see Figure~\ref{Fig:2}.
 If $\Delta(P)\geq 0$, the polynomial $P$ has three real roots, otherwise it has one real and two complex roots.
-In our paper, we focus on the first option.
-We show these distributions in Figures \ref{Fig:1} and \ref{Fig:2}.
+In our paper, we focus on the first case.

-If we want to determine the lower bound on $L_{\oplus}(\beta)$ or $L_{\otimes}(\beta)$, one way is to find an example of two $\beta$-integers whose sum has a required greedy expansion.
-On the other hand, we can apply several different methods to find the upper bound.
-Except Chapter \ref{Chap--}, we use the so-called $HK$ method or its modification.
+If we want to derive a lower bound on $L_{\oplus}(\beta)$ or $L_{\otimes}(\beta)$, one way is to find an example of two $\beta$-integers whose sum has a suitable greedy expansion.
+On the other hand, we can apply several different methods to find an upper bound.
+Except for Chapter \ref{Chap--}, we use the so-called $HK$ method or its modification.
 Let $\beta'$ be a Galois conjugate of $\beta$.
 Set